run-ai/docs/docs/Administrator/Cluster-Setup/Troubleshooting-a-Run-AI-Cluster-Installation.md

 <pre><span>kubectl logs -n runai &lt;name&gt; -c pod-nvidia-gpu-metrics-exporter</span></pre>

-&nbsp;Where &lt;name&gt; is the pod-gpu-metrics exporter names from above.
+ Where &lt;name&gt; is the pod-gpu-metrics exporter names from above.
 The logs should contain further data about the issue

 A typical issue may be skipping the prerequisite of installing the Nvidia driver plugin.
-See <a href="https://support.run.ai/hc/en-us/articles/360010280179-Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster" target="_self">here</a>.&nbsp;

-&nbsp;
+See  [Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster" target="_self">here</a](Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster" target="_self">here</a.md).